Disappearance of Sofia Juarez: Investigation

-As searches were being conducted to locate Sofia and/or evidence of her disappearance, the Kennewick Police Department and FBI jointly investigated the possible abduction of Sofia.
+As searches were being conducted to locate Sofia or evidence of her disappearance, the Kennewick Police Department and FBI jointly investigated the possible abduction of Sofia.
 Investigators were called in the night she disappeared.
 Surrounding law enforcement agencies contributed investigators to aid in the criminal investigation.

 The FBI's information management system was utilized to document and investigate tips and leads.
 Ultimately, over 800 tips or leads were provided and investigated.
 The FBI Evidence Response Team and Washington State Patrol Crime Scene Response Team aided in the review and collection of possible evidence pursuant to multiple search warrants on homes and vehicles.

 Family members, friends, Sofia's biological father, and others were located and investigated.
 Over 150 sex offenders living in Kennewick, or outside the immediate area, were either researched, contacted, or investigated for possible links to Sofia.
 Over 144 out-of-area reported sightings of Sofia were investigated.
 Pen registration traps and traces were placed on telephones.
-Telephone records were obtained pursuant to subpoenas and/or search warrants.
+Telephone records were obtained pursuant to subpoenas and search warrants.
 Multiple residences and vehicles were searched.
 Persons of interest were identified and investigated.
-As of October 2021, nobody has been charged in regards to Sofia's disappearance.
+As of October 2021, nobody had been charged in regards to Sofia's disappearance.

 A DNA profile for Sofia was created and is entered in the FBI's national Combined DNA Index System (CODIS).
 Her DNA profile is periodically compared against unidentified persons or remains located throughout the country.
 NCMEC has provided periodic age progression images of what Sofia may look like.
 They maintain a poster of Sofia on their website.

 On February 8, police searched three residences in Kennewick and Burbank with police dogs; the Burbank home belonged to the mother of murderer Jeremy Vargas Sagastegui, who objected to police searching her home and claimed detectives were attempting to pressure her and her sons into admitting to an attack on Juarez.
-A fourth home was searched three days later after the man who lived there made a suspicious comment about the disappearance in a sexually-explicit phone call to a stranger; police later determined he had no connection to the case, but charged him with telephone harassment.
+A fourth home was searched three days later after the man who lived there made a suspicious comment about the disappearance in a sexually explicit phone call to a stranger; police later determined he had no connection to the case, but charged him with telephone harassment.

 For the first 45 days after Juarez was reported missing, the entire Kennewick police department was focused on solving her case, as were agents from the Federal Bureau of Investigation.
 At least four detectives served as lead investigator on the case in the first eight years of the investigation.
 According to police, the role of lead investigator is assigned to a different person every few years to bring new perspectives to the forefront.